JoseRoca/WinFBX/docs/Numeric datatypes/CDEC Class.md

 DIM dec AS CDEC = "-79.228.162.514.264.337.593.543.950,335"
 ```

-But it can be overriden by passing an LCID value (1033 for US).
+But it can be overridden by passing an LCID value (1033 for US).

 ```
 DIM dec AS CDEC = CDEC("-79,228,162,514,264,337,593,543,950.335", 1033)